-The metal, predominantly used in the fabrication of dental crowns, include stainless steel.
+The metal predominantly used in the fabrication of dental crowns includes stainless steel.
 Rarely gold crowns are also fabricated owing to the preference of the patient.

-Porcelain dental crowns are the tooth colored dental crowns and are fabricated only after matching their color to the adjacent teeth and are therefore highly esthetic.
+Porcelain dental crowns are tooth-colored dental crowns and are fabricated only after matching their color to the adjacent teeth and are therefore highly esthetic.

-Acrylic dental crowns are most commonly used as temporary dental crowns to prevent any damage to the teeth while the permanent dental crown is being fabricated in a dental lab.
+Acrylic dental crowns are most commonly used as temporary dental crowns to prevent damage to the teeth, while the permanent dental crown is fabricated in a dental lab.

-Porcelain-fused-to-metal dental crowns are also tooth colored except that their inner body is made of metal to provide for the much needed strength while the outer body has a porcelain layer to give it the natural appearance
+Porcelain-fused-to-metal dental crowns are also tooth-colored, except that their inner body is made of metal to provide the much-needed strength while the outer body has a porcelain layer to give it a natural appearance.

 Dental crowns are broadly divided into two categories, temporary and permanent.

-Made of resin material and are used to seal and protect your tooth until it gets the permanent crown.
+Made of resin material and is used to seal and protect your tooth until it gets a permanent crown.
 Also, sometimes temporary crowns are placed transiently to wait for a tooth to become completely painless before placing the permanent one.
 Temporary crowns are not as durable as permanent ones since they are not cemented by strong cement.

 Your Dentist in Garland may suggest a dental crown in various instances, some of which are:-